Sieglinde Ahrens

 Sieglinde Maria Ahrens (born 19 February 1936, in Berlin) is a German organist and composer.
 She is the daughter of (Johannes Clemens) Joseph Ahrens (1904–1997), a German composer and organist.
 Ahrens studied music and composition under her father.
 After she completed her studies, she was an organist of Salvator-Kirche and professor of organ at Essen.
-She is author of a book on Messiaen organ music Das Orgelwerk Messiaens, Gilles u.
+She is author of a book on Messiaen's organ music, Das Orgelwerk Messiaens, Gilles u.
 Francke (1968), ASIN: B0007JD6XM.